authy/authy-ssh/README.md

 In this case it means user root and daniel have two-factor enabled and that 1 is their `authy_id`.
 If a user is not in this list, `authy-ssh` will automatically let him in.
 The user daniel has an optional `grace-period` of 300 seconds, allowing them to open a new session within 5 minutes of the last successful login without requiring two-factor authentication.
 On the other hand, the root user uses the default `grace-period` of -1, requiring all sessions to use two-factor authentication, regardless of recent successful logins.

+The `load_default_banner` option will show the operating system's default SSH banner when a successful login occurs.
+This checks to see if a MOTD is set in /etc/pam.d/sshd or /etc/motd.
+Setting this to disable will suppress the default sshd MOTD.

 ## Using two-factor auth with automated deployment tools.